Table of Contents

 Patellar tendonitis is a condition that results in inflammation of the patellar tendon.
 The patellar tendon connects the kneecap to the shinbone.
-A construction worker or a truck driver may face Patellar tendonitis by repetitive motion.
+A construction worker or a truck driver may face patellar tendonitis through repetitive motion.

 Symptoms of patellar tendonitis include pain and tenderness in the left or right knee, especially when bending the knee.
 Treatment for patellar tendonitis includes rest, ice, and physical therapy.
 Surgery is rarely necessary.

 A fracture is a break in the bone.
 Fractures can occur in any bone but are the most common knee injuries.
-Knee fractures can be caused by a direct blow to the bone or by excessive force mostly occurred in a car accidents.
+Knee fractures can be caused by a direct blow to the bone or by excessive force, mostly occurring in car accidents.

 Symptoms of a fracture include pain, swelling, and bruising.
 Treatment for a fracture includes rest, ice, and immobilization of the affected limb.
 Surgery may be necessary to repair the bone.

 A dislocation is a condition in which the ends of the bone are no longer aligned.
 A dislocation can be caused by trauma, such as a fall or a car accident.
 It can also be caused by repetitive stress, such as from running.